manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_Turtlesim.md

 - ROS course Edouard Renard: https://www.udemy.com/share/1022ucAEITeFhTRX4F/

 ## **Navigation control of Turtlesim**
+A specific package "turtlesim_tutorial" is created where different motion control programs will be done.

-A specific node "/move_turtle" can be created to command the "/turtlesim" node.
+Within this package, a node "/move_turtle" can be created to command the "/turtlesim" node.

 This node is created in order to perform a speciffic motion control function:
 - publishes in the /turtle1/cmd_vel topic